Delivering a programme of photography workshops and documenting Wisbech town centre

 There will be 12 workshops in total which will cover topics including basic camera skills, lens use, architectural photography skills, creating panoramic images, balancing light using brackets, digital processing skills, social media skills and much more.

-There will be a final exhibition at the end of the project to be held in the new public space at No, 24 High Street.
+There will be a final exhibition in late 2019 to be held in the Wisbech & Fenland Museum.

 On the first session we learnt about Matt Emmett and how he got into heritage photography and then we moved onto discussing some basic principals of photography as well as commonly used terms and jargon.